Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Introduction

-In simulations we find that if rate conditions hold, extreme-order approximations offer favorable coverage properties in the tails, including when compared with other approximations.
+Our simulation studies show if rate conditions hold, our methods offer favorable coverage properties in the tails.
 The rate conditions are important, and their failure may lead to distorted inference.
+We also show that our rule of thumb for method choice performs well.

-Our methodology is illustrated with an application to firm productivity in denser and less dense areas in the setting of \cite{Combes2012b}.
-We address two key aspects of their analysis.
-First, we consider the issue of firm selection.
-Firm selection is conjectured to left-truncate the productivity distribution by creating a minimal productivity threshold required for firm surival.
-We find no evidence of truncation in the productivity distributions in both denser and less areas.
-This strengthens the previous finding of \cite{Combes2012b} that truncation must be the same in both kinds of areas, though at an unknown level.
-Second, \cite{Combes2012b} make the key assumption that the productivity distributions in denser and less dense areas are the same up to mean, variance, and truncation.
-We nonparametrically show that the tails of the productivity distribution in denser and less dense areas are similar up to mean and variance of the distribution, lending credence to that assumption.
+We illustrate our methodology with an application to firm productivity in denser and less dense areas in the setting of \cite{Combes2012b}.
+Our analysis addresses two key aspects of their study.
+First, we examine firm selection, which is hypothesized to left-truncate the productivity distribution by imposing a minimum survival threshold.
+We find no evidence of such truncation, reinforcing the conclusion of \cite{Combes2012b} that any truncation must be identical across areas.
+Second, \cite{Combes2012b} assume that productivity distributions differ only in mean, variance, and truncation.
+We nonparametrically show that their tails are similar after adjusting for mean and variance, lending credence to that assumption.